wewxd/file-sharing-website/README.md

 * Allow users to mark files as "important" so they're deleted after regular files when the user reaches his upload limit
 * Show thumbnails instead of the raw uploaded image in the list of uploaded files
 * Add nice pictures (Font Awesome?) as thumbnails for other files than images in the list of uploaded files
+* Add some filters in the list of uploaded files